Bennexy/clipboard-history/README.md

 Current and planned storage modes include:

-* Temporary on-disk database (is planed to be removed, easy dev work)
+* Temporary on-disk database (currently used for development and planned for removal)
 * In-memory database (planned)
 * Persistent database location (planned)